shailesh-25204/cardsRoulette/Readme.md

 # Cards-Roulette

 Cards-Roulette is a full-stack web application and a game where players test their luck and strategy with a deck of cards.
-The game is built with a frontend in React + Vite using Tailwind CSS, while the backend is powered by Golang.
+The game is built with a frontend in React + Vite using Tailwind CSS with Redux for state management, while the backend is powered by Golang.
 Redis serves as the database, providing efficient storage and retrieval of game data.